 * Commitment to civic engagement

-William & Mary Law School offers more than 50 merit and need-based scholarships.
-All admitted applicants will be considered for available scholarship awards based on information contained in your application for admission as well as the FAFSA.
+William & Mary Law School offers more than 100 merit and need-based scholarships.
+All admitted applicants will be considered for available scholarship awards based on information contained in your application for admission as well as the Free Application for Federal Student Aid (FAFSA).
 Scholarships are awarded for three consecutive years of study at the Law School.
 To retain scholarship eligibility, students are required to maintain good academic standing.

 About the Lemon Project